 Step Three: Seek Medical Treatment

 If you are injured, it is important to seek medical treatment as soon as possible.
 Even if you do not think that you are injured, it is important to get checked out by a doctor.
 Many injuries do not show symptoms immediately.
-Motorcycle collisions can cause serious injuries such as broken bones, road rash, concussions, etc.
+Motorcycle collisions can cause serious injuries such as broken bones, road rash, concussions, etc. that can make Steps One and Two difficult, if not impossible.

 Step Four: Gather Evidence at the Accident Scene